 Clear and effortless communication between students and mentors is a vital part of the UX Academy experience.
 We require all students to have a minimum CEFR level of C1 or greater.

-If you are not sure of your fluency level, please take the free assessment test here.
-For the most accurate results, please test for both business and general English.
+If you are not sure of your fluency level, please take the free assessment test here for both Business and General English.

-- Check out http://trydesignlab.com/ux-academy/ and confirm that the program fits your goals.
+Read more about UX Academy and confirm the program fits your goals.

 Attend our next webinar.